JustinMarbutt/HelloBrowser/README.md

 ```terminal
 $ grunt
 ````
-You're playground is now all setup and running on localhost:8282
+You're playground is now all setup and running on [http://localhost:8282/](http://localhost:8282/) spawned by grunt's http-node server.

 ## License